jpommerening/node-git-semver/doc/api/repository.md

 ## repository.config([callback])

+Create a new [config](./config.md) instance that represents the `.git/config` file.

 ## repository.HEAD([callback])

+Create a new [reference](./reference.md) instance that points to the "HEAD" of the repository.

 ## repository.refs([path|options], [callback])

+Create a new [refs](./refs.md) instance and fill it with references that are located at the given path, for example `refs/heads/`.

 ## repository.tags([callback])

+Create a new [refs](./refs.md) instance and fill it with the tags of the repository.

 ## repository.heads([callback])

+Create a new [refs](./refs.md) instance and fill it with the branches of the repository.

 ## repository.versions([range], [callback])

+Create a new [versions](./versions.md) instance and fill it with the refs that match the given semantic version range.

 ## repository.latest([range], [callback])

+Create a new [reference](./versions.md) instance and fill it with the refs that match the given semantic version range.

 ## repository.checkout([reference], [options], [callback])